What Natural Foods Will Help Clear Out Clogged Arteries?

 Olive Oil

 Replace butter and margarine with olive oil whenever possible.
-A healthy diet includes small quantities of healthy, polyunsaturated fats.
-The University of Maryland Medical Center suggests consuming 2 to 3 tsp. of olive oil per day as a replacement for other types of unhealthy fats.
+Butter and margarine contain unhealthy saturated and trans fats which can raise your risk of heart disease and clogged arteries, according to the American Heart Association.
+A healthy diet includes small quantities of healthy, polyunsaturated fats that help lower your cholesterol levels.
+The University of Maryland Medical Center suggests consuming 2 to 3 teaspoons of olive oil per day as a replacement for other types of unhealthy fats.